Description

 Applying this definition to our asset in some examples:

-• The risk / return profile (Sharpe) over 5 years of Xtrackers MSCI Asia Pacific ex Japan Hedged Equity ETF is 0.31, which is lower, thus worse compared to the benchmark SPY (0.99) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of Xtrackers MSCI Asia Pacific ex Japan Hedged Equity ETF is 0.31, which is smaller, thus worse compared to the benchmark SPY (0.75) in the same period.

-• Looking at risk / return profile (Sharpe) in of 1.09 in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (0.44).
+• Looking at risk / return profile (Sharpe) in of 1.09 in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (0.55).

 Sortino:

-• Compared with SPY (0.62) in the period of the last 3 years, the ratio of annual return and downside deviation of 1.55 is higher, thus better.
+• During the last 3 years, the ratio of annual return and downside deviation is 1.55, which is higher, thus better than the value of 0.8 from the benchmark.

 Ulcer: